SyaqirahSazalee/KOR-SUKSIS-eRecruitment-eLearning-FYP/README.md

 # KOR-SUKSIS-eRecruitment-eLearning-FYP

 Introduction
-This is my Final Year Project
+This is my Final Year Project (Degree)
 - inspired by Ulearn and e-Pengambilan PDRM website
 - platform for UTeM KOR SUKSIS recruitment and learning process